brianhargrove/JIRA-TEST-QUICKLINK-API/README.md

 You should also commit & push the newly init'd code to a new repository.

 The `init.js` script will create a new 2048 bit RSA key for your API to use in the development environment.
 The new key is named for your API and is located in your project's root directory: `./wonderkid-dev.pem`.
-Register your endpoint and key with the authentic-api](#user-content-register-your-endpoint-and-public-key).
+[Register your endpoint and key with the authentic-api](#user-content-register-your-endpoint-and-public-key).
 If your key is not registered then all calls to your API will fail with an `401 - Unauthorized` response.

 ## What's in the Boilerplate